Gift Acceptance FAQs

 WHO is transparent about its contributions from Member States and non-government supporters, including companies (see https://open.who.int/).
 Currently, contributions from companies, philanthropies, and individuals who give through the WHO Foundation make up less than 0.5% of WHO’s overall annual budget.

-How do we vet donors?
+How does the WHO Foundation vet donors?

-All prospective donors undergo a donor compliance process which includes desktop research and an external due diligence report that provides information about the donors’ activities and potential reputational issues.
-This process is in line with our Gift Acceptance Policy.
-This process includes legal review, compliance screening, and the assessment of potential conflicts of interest or reputational risks.
+All prospective donors undergo a donor compliance process which includes desktop research and an external due diligence report that provides information about the donors’ activities and potential conflicts of interest and reputational risks.
+This process is detailed in our Gift Acceptance Policy.
+Gifts above defined thresholds go to a Gift Acceptance Committee for review to provide additional oversight.
+A donation is only accepted once these reviews have been completed.

 How does the WHO Foundation stay transparent?